 Also, contact your dentist as soon as an oral health problem arises.
 Taking care of your oral health is an investment in your overall health.

-- Periodontal disease and systemic health.
-The American Academy of Periodontology. https://www.perio.org/consumer/gum-disease-and-other-diseases.
-Accessed May 17, 2019.
+- Gum disease and other systemic diseases.
+The American Academy of Periodontology. https://www.perio.org/consumer/other-systemic-diseases.
+Accessed Oct.
+11, 2021.